Georgettan's Pooram: Plot

 P. V. Mathai was a participant in the 1990 Asian Games in Beijing.
 After India beat Bangladesh, P.V Mathai rose to prominence as one of the first Malayalis, from the district of Thrissur to win a gold medal at the Asian Games.
 When the Games ended, Mathai was welcomed back wholeheartedly by the rest of the people in his area.
 He gifted the youth of the place a ground and a sports club, which the people named Mathaiparambu.
 However, the happiness was short-lived, after Mathai was killed in a road accident.
 The people built a statue in his honour in Mathaiparambu, but soon afterwards, the people forgot the ground's initial use as a sports ground, and the place became a place for the youth to loiter around and play football.

-Vava, Thankan and Pallan are three boys who loiter around on Mathaiparambu.
-Their parents are annoyed and Vava's father (Sunil Sukhada) tells Fr.
-Mathews Vadakkan (Renji Panicker), a local Mar Thoma priest to set them on the right path and he grants his son George this responsibility.
+Vava, Pallan and Thankan are three boys who loiter around on Mathaiparambu.
+Their parents are annoyed and Vava's father tells Fr.
+Mathews Vadakkan, a local Mar Thoma priest to set them on the right path and he grants his son George this responsibility.
 After class one day, the three boys find George peeping through the bathroom, and catch him doing this.
 After this incident, they say that George is their leader and is one of them.

-Years later, George (Dileep), Vava (Vinay Forrt), Pallan (Sharaf U Dheen) and Thankan (Thiru Aftab) are still loitering around the ground doing nothing.
-They have a small gathering on top of a small tower in Mathaiparambu, where Joseph "Josephettan" (T.G Ravi), a local beggar who takes only Rs.
+Years later, George, Vava, Pallan and Thankan are still loitering around the ground doing nothing.
+They have a small gathering on top of a small tower in Mathaiparambu, where Joseph "Josephettan", a local beggar who takes only Rs.
 10 from the poor box near Jesus' statue and from Georgettan, welcomes them like his own children.
 Fr.
 Vadakkan is disappointed in his son George and wants him to become a bishop.
 George tries to impress his father by doing various things in the community, but each activity ends in disaster.

 Later, two people come and ask for the gang's permission of starting a driving school in Mathaiparambu.
 Although at first reluctant, they agree immediately when the two explain that it is a ladies' driving school.
 However, they are disappointed when they see old women in the school.
-Then they hear the sad news of the death of a local MLA and a funeral is held by his son Simon (Sudheer Karamana).
-There, George meets Merlin (Rajisha Vijayan), a singer, and instantly falls in love.
-He is disappointed at the fact that he doesn't know anything about her, not even her name (he didn't find this out).
+Then they hear the sad news of the death of a local MLA and a funeral is held by his son Simon.
+There, George meets Merlin, a singer, and instantly falls in love.
+He is disappointed at the fact that he does not know anything about her, not even her name (he did not find this out).
 Him and his friends decide to go to their house the next day to find out anything about her, but this ends in disaster.